CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 	For the *format* argument to assign, see :ref:`date/time format 2 <datetime-format2>` table of the :func:`DATE_FORMAT`.

 	When the *format* argument is assigned, the *string* is interpreted according to the specified language.
 At that time, the language specified to the **intl_date_lang** system parameter is applied.
 For example, when the language is "de_DE" and the *format* is "%d %M %Y", the string "3 Oktober 2009" is interpreted as the **DATE** type of "2009-10-03".
-When the **intl_date_lang** value is not set, the language applied to the **CUBRID_LANG** environment variable is applied.
+When the **intl_date_lang** value is not set, the language applied to the **CUBRID_CHARSET** environment variable is applied.
 When the *format* argument specified is not corresponding to the given *string*, an error is returned.

 	0 is not allowed in the argument value corresponding to year, month, and day; however, if 0 is inputted in every argument value corresponding to date and time, the value of **DATE** or **DATETIME** type that has 0 for every date and time value is returned as an exception.
 Note that operation in JDBC program is determined by the configuration of zeroDateTimeBehavior, connection URL property (see "API Reference > JDBC API > JDBC Programming > Connection Configuration").